bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-7.md

 <hideable title = "Learn more: cleaning data">

-Often when making a map, data needs to be changed an adapted to fit the user's need.
+Often when making a map, data needs to be changed and adapted to fit the user's need.
 This is called **data cleaning** and is an important step in all mapping projects.
-Because this introduces humans playing with the data, it is important to document what changes and steps were made to get to the dataset as presented.
+Because this introduces the element of humans manipulating the original data, it is important to document what changes and steps were made to get to the dataset as presented.
 Many times this information is not included but here in the LMEC Data Portal we can clearly follow how the dataset was made.

 </hideable>